-Studies the composition of the earth and the physical processes which tend to alter and shape its surface.
-Laboratory sessions include field trips through central and eastern Pennsylvania, the identification of common rocks and minerals, and the study and interpretation of topographic and geologic maps.
+Studies the composition of the earth and the physical processes, which tend to alter and shape its surface.
+Laboratory sessions include field trips through central and eastern Pennsylvania, the indentification of common rocks and minerals, and the study and interpretation of topographic and geologic maps.
 A course fee is required.
 (Core C)

-GEOL 101H - Honors Physical Geology
+GEOL 101H - Honors Physical Geology 4:3:3

-Studies the composition of the earth and the physical processes which tend to alter and shape it surface.
+Studies the composition of the earth and the physical processes, which tend to alter and shape it surface.
 Laboratory sessions include field trips through central and eastern Pennsylvania, the identification of common rocks and minerals, and the study and interpretatio of topographic and geologic maps.
-Using a seminar or discussion-based approach, this course encourages independent, creative and critical inquiry and prepares students for the practical application of information by emphasizing ef С Р
+Using a seminar or discussion-based approach, this course encourages independent, creative and critical inquiry and prepares students for the practical application of information by emphasizing effective research strategies and technologies congruent with the field of study.
+A course fee is required.
+Prerequisite: Completion of all developmental reading and writing courses required as a result of the College Testing and Placement Program.
+(Core C)